shemetz/pf2e-see-simple-scale-statistics/Readme.md

 ## Features

-Click the new button on the top right of each character sheet to toggle the mod's functionality (setting is client-side and global for all sheets).
+Click the new button on the top right of each NPC character sheet to toggle the mod's functionality (setting is client-side and global for all sheets).

 Each important statistic of the creature will be recolored to indicate where it lies on a simple scale!